dydxprotocol/v4-documentation/pages/getting_started/onboarding_faqs.md

 ## Rewards

-1. How will trading rewards work in v4?
+1. How will trading rewards work on dYdX Chain?
-    - Trading rewards in v4 are not controlled by dYdX. dYdX recommends that trading rewards could be calculated primarily based on total taker fees paid, along with a few other variables.
+    - Trading rewards are not controlled by dYdX. dYdX recommends that trading rewards could be calculated primarily based on total taker fees paid, along with a few other variables.
 The full proposed formula can be found [here](https://docs.dydx.exchange/getting_started/fees_rewards_parameters).
 These rewards could be distributed on a block by block basis (1-2 seconds).

 2. Will liquidity provider rewards exist in v4?
     - Liquidity provider rewards in v4 are not controlled by dYdX. dYdX recommends that liquidity provider rewards should cease to exist in v4.
 Makers could be rewarded with a maker rebate ranging from 0.5bps to 1.1bps, based on their nominal volume and volume share.
 The full proposed fee schedule can be found [here](https://docs.dydx.exchange/getting_started/fees_rewards_parameters).